duaaa/String-Matching-Algorithms-Performance/TestKMP/README.md

 <p> In the searchInfo.cs class we have three classes <b>Performance</b> in which we
 have parameters of no of statements executed as we are doing in list and the parameter to check the memory consumption.
 <b>Search Info</b> is also a class which contains the parameters that get the use's choice for the algorithm that is to be executed.
-<b>Statement</b> class which contain a parameter statementnumber which counts the no.of times a statement is executed.
+<b>Statement</b> class which contain a parameter statementnumber which counts the no of times a statement is executed.

 </p>
 <h3>Installation</h3>